-There are a few solvers available to address problem (1) (see [21] and the references therein).
-Previous proposed approaches for the computation of all the local and global optima include methods that multistart local search algorithms (e.g., MLSL [29, 30], GLODS [6], MADS [2]), but often the local search runs do not share information among them.
+There are a few solvers available to address problem (1) [21].
+Previous proposed approaches for the computation of all the local or global optima include methods that multistart local search algorithms (e.g., MLSL [29, 30], GLODS [6], MADS [2]), but often the local search runs do not share information among them.
 Concurrent evaluation of the objective function is also possible for some available solvers (e.g. pVTDirect [15, 16, 17], APPSPACK [13], and HOPSPACK [27]).
-In this section we propose a solver to address problem (1), for concurrent function evaluations and multistart of local search algorithms sharing information of the objective function evaluations.
-Additionally, the number of simultaneous local search runs is dynamic.
+We instead aim at developing a solver that incorporates both features, in other words that does concurrent function evaluations and multistart of local search algorithms, sharing information of the objective function evaluations across different searches.
+Forthermore, the number of simultaneous local search runs is dynamic.
 By constructing quadratic models of the objective function, the solver detects possible valleys of convexity of the objective function, where new local search runs are initiated.
-This algorithm is more suited for the application in hands, since the considered objective function in the rotation problem is expected to be convex in the vicinity of local optima and we aim to explore this local convexity.
+This algorithm is better suited for the application in hands, since the considered objective function in the rotation problem is expected to be convex in the vicinity of local optima and we aim to explore this local convexity.

 Our framework considers a certain number R of local search (LS) runs, possible made in parallel.
 Each LS run is guided by the run center, which consists of the point where LS is taking place.
 LS runs may be seen as independent runs of the local search algorithm.
 LS runs share information between runs, in the sense that all history of objective function evaluations is available to every LS run.
 Our framework is organized around inner and outer iterations.
 Inner iterations consist of LS iterations, while outer iterations consist of a clustering of historic objective function evaluations used to build a piecewise quadratic underestimator of the objective function.
 By forming clusters of points, from all the points where f has been evaluated, we are able to make a decision about the objective function landscape.
 The convexity information obtained from the clusters allows us to decide if a split of LS runs is appropriate.
 By splitting we mean that a new LS run will start based on the convexity information available.
+See Figure 3 for an outer iteration on a toy problem.

-In this way we parallelize LS runs when exploiting the objective function landscape by building underestimation models.
-Multistart is easily accomplished by starting with a set of initial points and starting new LS runs whenever the objective function landscape justifies.
+In this way, we parallelize LS runs when exploiting the objective function landscape by building underestimation models.
+Multistart is accomplished by starting with a set of initial points and starting new LS runs whenever the objective function landscape justifies.
 Unnecessary LS runs are removed/merged whenever convergence to the same local stationary points is detected.